chef-chris-cosentino-headshot

 Chris Cosentino

-In 2014, Cosentino opened Cockscomb restaurant in San Francisco, showcasing a range of dishes inspired by the city’s rich culinary and artistic history.
-His cooking at Cockscomb earned a glowing three-star review from the San Francisco Chronicle’s restaurant critic Michael Bauer.
+In 2014, Cosentino unveiled his eponymous restaurant, Cockscomb, in San Francisco, showcasing sustainable meats and dishes inspired by the city’s rich culinary and artistic heritage.
+The restaurant earned a glowing three-star review from San Francisco Chronicle’s esteemed restaurant critic Michael Bauer, who hailed Cosentino’s unwavering vision.

 PARTICIPATING EVENTS